14 Best Basement Flooring Options Right Now

 1e94c268 f465 11e9 a883 06f65c93cb46

-Epoxies are 2-part coatings that can be applied like paint, but it’s thicker, smoother, durable, and more eye-catching than concrete paints.
+Epoxies are 2-part coatings that can be applied like paint, but it’s thicker, smoother, more durable, and more eye-catching than concrete paints.

-You can experiment with various designs and styles and even distribute colorful flakes, sand, wood chips across the surface after application.
+You can experiment with various designs and styles and even distribute colorful flakes, sand, and wood chips across the surface after application.
 These bits add texture and color to the surface, creating an attractive finish on your basement floor.

 The final look is awe-inspiring and nothing short of extraordinary.
 Besides, it’s a snap to maintain since hardly anything sticks to the surface.
 Furthermore, epoxy floors are highly resistant to almost everything, be it oil, gasoline, bleach, cleansers, chemical cleaners, and more.